History of Botafogo FR: 1950s and 1960s: Golden Age

 In the 1950s and 1960s, Botafogo experienced one of its greatest periods, featuring stars of the Brazilian National Team such as Manga, Zagallo, Didi, Quarentinha, Amarildo, Roberto Miranda, Caju, Sebastião Leônidas, Paulo Valentim, Rogério, Gérson, and Carlos Roberto.
-The era also included the club’s greatest idols: Nilton Santos, regarded as the best left-back ever, and Garrincha, considered by many the greatest footballer in history.
+The era also included the club's greatest idols: Nilton Santos, regarded as the best left-back ever, and Garrincha, considered by many the greatest footballer in history.

 In 1951, Botafogo finished third in the Santiago International Tournament and won the Municipal Tournament, earning an invitation to the inaugural Small Club World Cup, in Venezuela.
-The club went undefeated but finished second to Real Madrid on goal average.
-In 1953, Garrincha made his professional debut, scoring a hat-trick against Bonsucesso.

 In 1957, sports columnist and club director João Saldanha was appointed coach, leading Botafogo to the Carioca Championship with a historic 6–2 final win over Fluminense, the highest-scoring final to date.
 Botafogo also finished runner-up in the Small Club World Cup that year.